 Suppose we need to subtract one object from another.
 We first add the subtractive object as we would any other regular object.

 Our platform makes it easy to distribute datasets to other engineers.
-Given the subtractive example illustrated on our right, we can quickly dispatch this through the protocol using the export option found within the File menu.
+Given the subtractive example illustrated above, we can quickly dispatch this through the protocol using the export option found within the File menu.

 File -> Export -> Publish (Share)